alexgolec/tda-api/docs/order-templates.rst

 so you can immediately :ref:`place them <placing_new_orders>`.
 These defaults
 are:

- * Placed during the normal trading sessions.
+ * All orders execute during the current normal trading session.
+If placed outside of trading hours, the execute during the next normal trading session.
  * Time-in-force is set to ``DAY``.
  * All other fields (such as requested destination, etc.) are left unset, meaning they receive default treatment from TD Ameritrade.
 Note this